 - A mechanism to interpret this predicted future and best respond to it

 This is a simple summary.
-Obviously, a lot of technology, manpower, and effort go into executing these three steps.
+A lot of technology, manpower, and effort go into executing these three steps.

 It’s clear why computers and AI are the tools of choice for prescriptive analytics.
-Trying to compute all the relevant data and produce accurate results manually is unfathomable.
-Even for the most advanced marketing, sales, or business intelligence team, it’s a nearly impossible task.
+To compute all the data and produce accurate results by hand is unfathomable.
+It’s an impossible task no matter how skilled your team is.

-Another culturally relevant example of prescriptive analytics in action is Waymo.
+Another relevant example of prescriptive analytics in action is WAYMO.
 Waymo is Google’s self-driving car.
 Even the tagline of their website is “We’re building the World’s Most Experienced Driver.”
 This language is no accident.

-You may hear the term “neural networks” thrown around as you dive deeper into prescriptive analysis.
+As you dive deeper into prescriptive analytics, you may hear the term “neural network.”
 This refers to the way a machine learns, which mirrors how a child learns.
 Every new piece of data creates a virtual connection in the “brain” of the machine.
-This exponentially increases the machine’s ability to interpret new data.
+This increases the machine’s ability to interpret new data.

 This “machine learning” technology isn’t a specific coding language or application.
 It takes many different forms, from self-driving cars to sales enablement platforms.